Rollingstone Caravan Park

 Paluma National Park

-Paluma National Park is the southern gateway for the Wet Tropics World Heritage Area.
-It allows viewing the change in vegetation from the coast to the mountain range.
+Paluma National Park serves as the southern gateway to the Wet Tropics World Heritage Area, providing visitors with a unique opportunity to witness the dramatic transition in vegetation from the coastal region to the mountain range.

 Little Crystal Creek

-In Paluma, unfortunately, this time of the year, everything was closed, so we could not even go for a coffee.
+As we were after season everything was closed.
 Thus we drove further to see Lake Paluma and Birthday Creek Falls.

 Paluma Rainforest Walk

-The next day, we were planning to leave our trailer in Townsville and visit Magnetic Island for two days.
-We have heard it is great place!
+The following day, we made plans to leave our trailer in Townsville and venture out to Magnetic Island for two days.
+We had heard wonderful things about the island and were excited to see what it had in store for us.